 This is your step-by-step guide to investing in Upwork shares from Australia.

 Interested in buying shares in more US companies?
-Read our guide here.
+Read our guide to buying US shares.

 Upwork is a global freelancing marketplace.
 Its story began over two decades ago with platforms such as oDesk and Elance pioneering a better way of working.
 Today businesses of all sizes and freelancers representing more than 180 countries meet and work together using the Upwork platform.